a6delrahman/Java-Client-Server-Application/README.md

     • Use of Java Sockets for communication between the clients and the server.

     • The server reads the text file with the quiz questions.
 A quiz question consists of one question, each with four possible answers A to C (as in “Who Wants to Be a Mllionaire?”).

-    • The players / clients receive a question with the three possible answers, A B C, from the server at the same time.
+    • The players / clients receive a question with the three possible answers, A B C from the server at the same time.

     • The player / client with the fastest correct answer gets one point.

     • Every player / client is informed about the current game status.